 Fil Randazzo, deputy director, Discovery and Translational Sciences, develops strategies and oversees a portfolio of investments and partnerships focused on health impact.
 He works with partners and entrepreneurs all over the world to help find new solutions to difficult problems.

-Fil developed and leads the Vaccine Discovery Partnership (VxDP) - a series of bi-lateral partnerships with pharma and biotech, serves on the foundation’s team for program-related equity investments (PRI) and serves as the foundation’s relationship manager with the Global Good Fund at Intellectual Ventures, LLC.
-Fil manages the Translational Platforms Team, the Eliminate Dengue investment and the Target Malaria investment.
-He developed and leads the foundation’s Ethical, Social and Cultural (ESC) Program.
+Fil developed and leads the Vaccine Discovery Partnership (VxDP) program which manages direct R&D partnerships with the vaccine pharma companies.
+He serves on the foundation’s team for program-related equity investments and as the foundation’s relationship manager with the Global Good Fund at Intellectual Ventures, LLC.

-Fil trained as an American Cancer Society postdoctoral fellow at Stanford University and at Mount Sinai Hospital Toronto, earned a Ph.D. in Molecular, Cellular and Developmental Biology from Indiana University in 1991 and a B.S. from the University of Notre Dame in 1985.
+Fil has trained as an American Cancer Society postdoctoral fellow at Stanford University and at Mount Sinai Hospital Toronto, earned a Ph.D. in Molecular, Cellular and Developmental Biology from Indiana University in 1991, and a B.S. from the University of Notre Dame in 1985 where he majored in microbiology and anthropology.
+Prior to joining the foundation, Fil spent ten years at the Chiron Corporation.
 He holds ten patents.